-Wondering what to do when you visit Portsmouth?
+Wondering about the best things to do in Portsmouth?
 Follow our tips and you will surely have a fun afternoon in Southern England’s historic port city.

-If you’re like us and have limited time when you visit Portsmouth, don’t be sad.
-Instead, follow our suggestions for an afternoon of jam-packed fun.
+If you’re like us and have limited time when you visit Portsmouth, don’t waste your time being sad.
+Instead, follow our Portsmouth suggestions for an afternoon of jam-packed fun.